Rütli School: History of the Rütli school

-Demographics at the time of the crisis

-In 2005/2006 the Rütli School served 267 students.
-Eighty-three percent of its students were of a non-German background; eighty percent were Muslim.

 The school today

 In the school year 2009/2010, the Rütli School was integrated into a new school, the 1.
 Gemeinschaftsschule, along with several classes from a nearby elementary school and a Realschule.
 Ninety percent of the students today are of a non-German background.
 The school is in a period of reform which includes the introduction of new school programs, building of new facilities, and renovation of classrooms.

 The school has three gyms, a school kitchen, four PC rooms, an arts-studio, a chemistry lab, a physics lab, a wood and metal shop, and a music room.
 A museum informs visitors about the school's past.